 Readings: Gen 12:1-4; 2 Tim 1:8-10; Matt 17:1-9

-Call of Abraham, obedience, undeserved blessings, new beginning, choosing Christ, the ultimate blessing.
-These phrases help us to focus more deeply on the message of this Sunday.
+Call of Abraham, journey of faith, undeserved blessings, new beginning, choosing Christ,the ultimate blessing, hardships for the sake of the Gospel: these phrases help us to focus more deeply on the readings of this Sunday.
 The first reading from Genesis leads us into the most significant event for God’s people in the Old Testament, namely the call of Abraham.
 To understand the call of Abraham we need to know the context out of which he was called.
 That call reveals God’s plan for the chosen people.
-Abraham is called into a land the Lord would show him; from a land he knew best into the unknown.
+Abraham is called to a journey of conversion; into a land the Lord would show him; from a land he knew best into the unknown.
 The city of Ur (in present day Iraq) was a large city with spacious streets and large markets.
 It was a prosperous city with dazzling technology of the day.
 For the majority of the people in Ur the only thing that seemed to matter most was prosperity.
 The people’s ancient religion centered on a life-force or fertility gods.
 Their rites involved orgies complete with temple prostitutes – male and female.
 They also had human sacrifices including infants.
 Their gods demanded more and more blood of children.
 That was evidently a culture of death.
 It was those terrible gods Abraham was told to leave.
 The gods of our culture today are remarkably similar to those Abraham was asked to leave and go to a land the Lord would show him.
 Through the media we are daily sucked into a culture of consumerism, a culture of violence and of death.
-Like Abraham we are being called to leave our country and culture, to a land the Lord will show us.
-We are challenged to have faith like that of Abraham, who leaves everything behind in deep trust, knowing that God would never fail him.
-God promised Abraham undeserved blessings for his obedience, a clear manifestation of God’s mercy.
-The Second Reading connects well with the First Reading as Paul exhorts Timothy to accept the misfortunes that come along with discipleship; the trials that are part of a life of righteousness; a life of holiness, similar to that of Abraham, enduring his journey in faith and trust into the unknown.
+Like Abraham we are challenged to take a journey of conversion to leave our comfort zone, to let go so that the Lord may lead us into a journey of conversion.
+We are challenged to trust Abraham, who left everything behind.